 Following his retirement in 2011, he continues full-time as the owner of the Tracy Hereford Ranch and continues to consult on energy issues in the Pacific Northwest.

 Commissioner Appointment: March 4, 2020 to Current

-Commission Anthony (Tony) Vahsholtz is an Area Commercial Manager and Vice-President for Bank of Idaho in the Treasure Valley.
+Commission Anthony (Tony) Vahsholtz is the VP - Commercial Banking Team Leader for First Federal Bank in the Treasure Valley.
 Tony has been working in the financial sector since 1998 serving in lending and leadership roles along the way, including retail banking, investments, and commercial banking.
 Past and current volunteer positions Mr. Vahsholtz has held include several religious organizational board positions, private school board positions, board member and past Treasure of the Nampa Boys & Girls Club, past board member of Homeschool Idaho, and a member of the Boise Metro Chamber Financial Services Advisory Board.

 An Idaho native, Tony holds a Bachelor of Science in Business Administration from Lewis-Clark State College in Lewiston, Idaho and is a graduate of the Pacific Coast Banking School at the University of Washington.
 He is also a graduate of the Oregon-based Northwest Commercial Lending School.